 Wet ready-to-use mortars are stored in tubs on site and require no further mixing.
 They incorporate a retarding agent which makes them fully useable for a specific period, usually some 36 hours.

-For further information on wet ready-to-use mortar see MIA data sheet 2.
+For further information on wet ready-to-use mortar see MPA Mortar data sheet 2.

 Dry ready-to-use mortars

 Dry ready-to-use mortars are stored in silos or bags.
 Silos are delivered to site complete with integral mixers and require only power and water supplies to be connected.

 For further information on dry silo mortar see MPA Mortar data sheet 3.

 Lime:sand mortars are a blend of sand and lime to which cement and water is added on site to produce a masonry mortar.